-We are making our way around so many National Trust places with our membership and our most recent adventure was Hatchlands Park near Guildford, Surrey.
-Hatchlands Park is well sign posted and has a lot of parking making it perfect for a day out.
+We are making our way around so many National Trust places with our membership and our most recent adventure was Hatchlands Park near Guildford.
+Hatchlands Park is well sign posted and has a lot of parking making it perfect for a family day out in Surrey.

 What is Hatchlands Park?

 Hatchlands Park consists of the main house – which opens at 2pm so sadly we didn’t get to venture inside, as well as the house grounds and a lot of land around the house – hills, trees, benches to sit on and even a little forest to walk through with a little adventure den inside.

 Little Man loved this area although I’d imagine that it gets really busy at peak times and there isn’t a huge amount for children to do although Little Man was happy to balance, step across stepping stones and climb a little.

 After the adventure playground we followed the Sylvanian Families Nature Trail which had questions to answer and took you on a route through the woods.
 There were carved Sylvanian figures at different points and Little Man loved finding the signs as we went along.

 What is the cafe like at Hatchlands Park?